top of page

 Bet you didn't know?

-• 12 – the average lifespan in years of a tank-type storage water heater.
+• 12 – The average lifespan in years of a tank-type storage water heater.

-• 25 – the average lifespan in years of a tankless water heater.
+• 25 – The average lifespan in years of a tankless water heater.

 • 64 – average gallons of water used by a person per day.